openfun/ralph/docs/backends.md

 - `port`: the port to the ClickHouse HTTPS interface (_e.g._ `8123`)
 - `database`: the name of the database to connect to
 - `event_table_name`: the name of the table to write statements to
-- `client_options`: a comma separated key=value list of ClickHouse client options
+- `client_options`: a comma-separated key=value list of ClickHouse client options

 Secondary parameters are needed if not using the default ClickHouse user: